GAIA-vision/GAIA-cv/README.rst

 Introduction
 ------------
-GAIA-cv is a fundamental library for customized computer vision application and supports many projects as follows:
+GAIA-cv is a fundamental vision library for customized AI solutions, and supports many projects as follows:

 - GAIA-cls: Coming soon!
 - GAIA-det_: GAIA detection toolbox that provides automatic AI solutions for object detection.